Ousmane Dembélé: 2024–25: Continental treble win and individual accolades

 On 5 January 2025, Dembélé scored a stoppage-time winner as PSG defeated Monaco 1–0 in the 2024 Trophée des Champions.
 On 22 January, he scored Paris's first goal in a 4–2 comeback victory over Manchester City in the Champions League.
 On 29 January, he scored a hat-trick in a 4–1 Champions League victory over VfB Stuttgart, his second career hat-trick and first in European competitions, helping PSG qualify to the knockout phase play-offs.
 Three days later, Dembélé scored another hat-trick in a 5–2 league win away to Brest, becoming the first PSG player to have scored consecutive hat-tricks in official matches.
 In the second leg of the Champions League round of 16 on 11 March, Dembélé scored the equalizing goal on aggregate against Liverpool.
 He scored in the ensuing penalty shoot-out as PSG advanced to the quarterfinals.
 On 29 April, he scored PSG's only goal in a 1–0 away win over Arsenal in the Champions League semi-finals first leg.
 He assisted Achraf Hakimi's goal in the second leg, helping PSG advance to the final with a 2–1 home victory and setting a new record for the most goal contributions by a player at a French club in a single Champions League campaign, with twelve.

-Dembélé ended the season as joint-top scorer in Ligue 1 with 21 goals, along with Marseille's Mason Greenwood, having helped PSG to their 13th league title.
+Dembélé ended the season as joint-top scorer in Ligue 1 with 21 goals, having helped PSG to their 13th league title.
 He was also named the Ligue 1 Player of the Year for the first time, and was included in the Ligue 1 Team of the Year.
 On 31 May 2025, Dembélé won the Champions League after PSG beat Inter Milan 5–0 in the final, a match in which he provided two assists.
 After the final, his statistics for the season were of 33 goals and 15 assists in 49 appearances in all competitions, leading to him being cited as one of the leading candidates for the 2025 Ballon d'Or, which he ultimately won.
 At the 2025 FIFA Club World Cup, after missing the group stage due to injury, Dembélé scored a goal in a 2–0 win over Bayern Munich in the quarter-finals and recorded a goal and assist in a 4–0 win over Real Madrid in the semi-finals.
 PSG went on to finish as runners-up following a 3–0 final defeat to Chelsea.